hvbinh/demo-amazon/README.md

-Clone project
+1. Clone project
-Open in Intellij
+2. Open in Intellij
-Go to /src/test/resources/runTestcase.xml
+3. Go to /src/test/resources/runTestcase.xml
-Right click on runTC.xml
+4. Right click on runTC.xml
-Click on Run
+5. Click on Run

 Report in : /test-output/emailable-report.html

+Notes: develop in Windown OS